flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180805-18-09-05-qtd-janet-jackson.md

 color_palette_classname: white
 background_image: https://smarthernews.com/wp-content/uploads/2018/05/IMG_1636.jpg
 card_1:
   card_text: "> “_Individuality is beautiful.
-God made you as you are, and thata\x19s beautiful.
+God made you as you are, and thatax19s beautiful.
 You are unique, special.
-You dona\x19t want to look like someone else or be that other person_.”\n\nJANET JACKSON"
+You donax19t want to look like someone else or be that other person_.”nnJANET JACKSON"
   card_citation: JANET JACKSON
 card_10:
   card_text: >-